dusk-network/dusk-protocol/consensus/sortition/README.md

 <p><br></p>

 ## Procedures
-We describe the *Deterministic Sortition* algorithm through the $DS$ procedure, which creates a *Voting Committee* by pseudo-randomly assigning *credits* to eligible provisioners.
-In turn, $DS$ uses the *Deterministic Extraction* algorithm, described through the $DE$ procedure.
+We describe the *Deterministic Sortition* algorithm through the *DS* procedure, which creates a *Voting Committee* by pseudo-randomly assigning *credits* to eligible provisioners.
+In turn, *DS* uses the *Deterministic Extraction* (*DE*) procedure, which performs a single extraction.

 ### Deterministic Sortition (*DS*)